allanverasce/geneessencegui/README.md

 ---

-# 2. Main Window
+# 2. Starting the Application

-<p style="text-align: justify;">When GeneEssenceGUI starts, the main window is displayed.
+<p align="justify">When GeneEssenceGUI starts, the main window is displayed.
 The left sidebar shows the tool name, a brief description, a list of the four available features, and the project partners.
 The right panel presents two buttons to begin:</p>

 - **START ANALYSIS** — opens the analysis wizard (Training, Prediction, or Ensemble).
 - **PREPARE DATASET** — opens the integrated dataset preparation module.